Forbes2121/restaurant-reservation/README.md

 # Still To-Do:

-1. Find a way to get US-06 frontend to pass.
-The reservation does in fact disappear from the dashboard when I 'finish' the table, but for some reason that test is still failing.
-Strange that it works while using the app but I don't understand why it isn't returning null.
-Instead it is returning some object with window features.

-2. Figure out why .ENV isn't working and I had to hard-code in my database URL.
+1. Figure out why .ENV isn't working and I had to hard-code in my database URL.

-3. Complete README documentation with descriptions of the app and my api, along with screenshot images.
+2. Complete README documentation with descriptions of the app and my api, along with screenshot images.

-4. Increase customization and improve app visuals.
+3. Increase customization and improve app visuals.
 Add additional features.
-Clean up the entry input for capacity numbers.
+Clean up the UI overall.

 # Installation Instructions

-Please note that since I hard-coded in the back-end deployed url in my /front-end/src/utils/api.js you will have to change that back to process.env.REACT_APP_API_BASE_URL || "http://localhost:5001" which is currently commented out.
-I also had to manually insert my database url's within /back-end/knexfile.js so you should switch that back to:
+*Please note that I had to hard-code in the database production url in my knexfile.js since I couldn't get past a CORS error without doing that.
+Feel free to reach out if any difficulties getting the app to work.
+The knexfile.js should look like the below but it does not work when I do it that way.
+You may need to change/add .env files as described below.*

 `const {
   DATABASE_URL = "postgresql://postgres@localhost/postgres",
-  DATABASE_URL_DEVELOPMENT = "postgresql://postgres@localhost/postgres",
-  DATABASE_URL_TEST = "postgresql://postgres@localhost/postgres",
-  DATABASE_URL_PREVIEW = "postgresql://postgres@localhost/postgres",
-  DEBUG,
-} = process.env;`
+  ... }`

 Fork/clone the repo to start.
 Then navigate to the top level of the project in your terminal and execute: